pnp/addin-transformation-guidance/articles/From-UI-Extensions-to-ListView-Command-Sets.md

 </Elements>
 ```

 Interestingly, it is still a file based on the SharePoint Feature Framework, like it was with the UI Extension built with the SharePoint Add-in model.
 However, the custom action settings are now slightly different.
 There are still attributes like *RegistrationId* and *RegistrationType* to define the targe of the extension.
 There is also the *Location* attribute with a new value that targets the *ClientSideExtension.ListViewCommandSet.CommandBar*, meaning that the extension will be rendered in the command bar of the target view.
-The available options for this attribute in a SharePoint Framework List View Command Set are:
+The available options for this attribute in a SharePoint Framework ListView Command Set are:

 * *ClientSideExtension.ListViewCommandSet.CommandBar*: to show the extension in the command bar.
 * *ClientSideExtension.ListViewCommandSet.ContextMenu*: to show the extension in the ECB menu.